jcampeny/AngularSVGAnimations/README.md

 	bower install

-## How to run the webapp? ##

-Start Grunt for development

-	grunt dev

-## How to run the tests? ##
+## How to run the AngularSvgAnimation? ##

-	The tests run everytime a file is changed
+Add the module to your Angular app (svgEkd).
+For example:

+	angular.module('app',['svgEkd']);

+	configure templateUrl of the svgContainer directive.

-## How to run update webapp? ##
+## How to use? ##

-Install npm-check-updates

-	 npm install -g npm-check-updates

-Run the following command to update package.json file with new versions

-	npm-check-updates -u

-Update modules:

-	npm install
+Add this directive:

+	<svg-container name="svg_name_file" class="svg-test"></svg-container>

+	The attribute name is the name of the svg file.

+	Add 'position: absolute' to the directive.

+	Add svg.file in the same folder.

+to be continued...